jeremyef/fund-data-cache/readme.md

 ## Configuration

-The app connects to Redis using environment variables.
-The following environment variables can be set to configure the Redis connection:
+The app communicates with the IHS API using environment variables .
+The following environment variables can be set to configure the IHS API connection:

-- `REDIS_HOST`: The Redis server hostname.
+- `IHS_HOST`: The Redis server hostname.
-- `REDIS_PORT`: The Redis server port number.
+- `IHS_NAMESPACE`: The Redis server port number.
-- `REDIS_USERNAME`: The Redis server password.
+- `IHS_USERNAME`: The Redis server password.
-- `REDIS_PASSWORD`: The Redis server password.
+- `IHS_PASSWORD`: The Redis server password.

+You also need to set what fund codes are acceptable.
+Separate multiple codes by a comma

+- `VALID_CODES`: Comma separated string of valid fund codes.